AugustWahlberg/Portfolio/README.md

 # Portfolio - August Wahlberg
 ![printscreen-portfolio-website](https://user-images.githubusercontent.com/91577070/172948993-7708506c-f387-4142-ad1f-63e640c35410.png)

-My personal portfolio website displaying my first four websites.
+My personal portfolio website.

 ## Description
 This is my portfolio site for my first year as a frontend developer.
+As per now the portfolio display my first four website, but will constantly be updated.

 ## Built With
 * HTML